The Birth of MarkoRadio.com

-Mark’s vision was to take a small weekly listening base that the local AM radio station would cover, which was approximately a 100 mile radius, and stretch it across the world.
-The Station started out slowly with the building of a home based radio studio in a his master bedroom, moving his bed to a smaller second bedroom.
+Mark’s vision was to take a small weekly listening base that the local AM radio station would cover, which was approximately a 100-mile radius, and stretch it across the world.
+The Station started out slowly with the building of a home-based radio studio in his master bedroom, moving his bed to a smaller second bedroom.
 He would start his adventure using some spare computers and a polka music library that he had collected over his 30 plus years of broadcasting, growing to well over 100,000 songs.
 He painstakingly loaded each and every album into the computer, one song at a time.

-He found his first hurdle was to overcome have fast enough internet to stream the show from his home.
+He found his first hurdle was to overcome having fast enough internet to stream the show from his home.
 He made the necessary arrangements to do so and began his broadcast journey into Internet Radio.
-But, the story certainly doesn’t end there!
+But the story certainly doesn’t end there!

-Mark thought of an idea that had he had never seen and/or heard of before, not only broadcasting the music on a “radio station” type format over the Internet, that’s already been done, he thought about making it like a TV broadcast at the same time.
-Mark soon found himself using his smart-phone to broadcast his every move and action, during the show, on his Facebook page using the FacebookLIVE app.
-The show was not only a hit on the radio stream service, it was a hit on Facebook and the audience became very interactive with the show, by sending him requests and comments by way of Facebook.
+Mark thought of an idea that he had never seen nor heard of before, not only broadcasting the music on a “radio station” type format over the Internet, but that’s also already been done, he thought about making it like a TV broadcast at the same time.
+Mark soon found himself using his smart phone to broadcast his every move and action during the show on his Facebook page using the FacebookLIVE app.
+The show was not only a hit on the radio stream service, but it was also a hit on Facebook and the audience became very interactive with the show, by sending him requests and comments by way of Facebook.

-Mark continued to broadcast the show with the spare computer and smart-phone, when his long time friend Ed Gould showed up, unannounced, caring his lap-top computer and a few cameras 30 minutes before the show started on that Sunday morning.
+Mark continued to broadcast the show with the spare computer and smart-phone, when his longtime friend Ed Gould showed up unannounced, caring his lap-top computer and a few cameras, 30 minutes before the show started on that Sunday morning.
 He showed Mark that he could have multiple camera angles and great quality graphics as well.
-It turned out to be what the boost that the show needed, as now the viewers didn’t have to view the back of Mark’s head during most of the show, and it also put an end to Mark having to do a 180 degree turn speak to his video audience.
+It turned out to be the boost that the show needed, as now the viewers didn’t have to view the back of Mark’s head during most of the show, and it also put an end to Mark having to do a 180 degree turn to speak to his video audience.